KoHorizon/ForgeDir/README.md

 ## Specification (`spec.yaml`)

-Your project spec is a YAML file, for example:
+Define your project spec in YAML, for example:

 ```yaml
 project: